emoryjianghang/DeepLearning.ai-Summary/5- Sequence Models/Readme.md

 - The goal is given this representation for x to learn a mapping using a sequence model to then target output y as a supervised learning problem.

 ### Recurrent Neural Network Model
 - Why not to use a standard network for sequence tasks?
-There are two problems:
+There are **two problems**:
   - Inputs, outputs can be different lengths in different examples.
     - This can be solved for normal NNs by paddings with the maximum lengths but it's not a good solution.
   - Doesn't share features learned across different positions of text/sequence.